nuel-solutions/sample-aws-security-incident-response-integrations/documentation/JIRA/JIRA.md

 ### Perform a basic test (Optional)

 Create a test Case in AWS Security Incident Response and verify it appears in Jira.

+## Troubleshooting and Validation

+For detailed information on outputs, validation, troubleshooting, and security considerations, please refer to the [Jira Troubleshooting Guide](JIRA_TROUBLESHOOTING.md).

 ## Architecture